finbud2024/BackendFinbud/README.md

 #### Query Cryptocurrency Data

-Retrieves historical price data for a specific cryptocurrency within a date range.
+Retrieves historical price data for one or multiple cryptocurrencies within a date range.

 **URL**: `/crypto/query`